The Value of Part Assembly Solutions for OEMs

 - What is the plan to improve collaboration with the design team?
 All too often design flaws make their way into production.
 There needs to be a plan to ensure adjustments are made in a timely manner.

 - What is the QA plan, and how will it fit with your overall Quality Management System?
 Testing is great, but it needs to support the quality targets of the organization.

 - How will creating a production hub simplify logistics?
 While the answer might seem obvious, the details matter.

 Sourcing your metal fabrication across multiple suppliers is a major drain on your budget, but it doesn’t need to be that way.
-See how Miller Welding & Machine Company’s integrated mechanical assembly options can help you save both time and money.
+See how Miller’s integrated mechanical assembly solution can help you save both time and money.